sebastiandres/ml-edu-1-confusion-matrix/pages/01_contents.md

 Use the arrows to navigate through the content.
 Some pages will have interactive content that should be self-explanatory.

-Let's start on our journey!
+Let's see how deep the rabbit hole goes!